Overall Score 5.1 Represents average audio ecosystem compatibility score.

 .
 Each time you recharge your device, they get a little less listening time.
 The effect is barely noticeable at first, but over time, your wireless earbuds will have shorter listening time.

-The battery life of the charging case is given by the manufacturer, and Marshall Minor III's case has a full charge of 25 hours.
-A charging case with a longer battery life enables you to recharge your earbuds on the go multiple times before recharging the case itself.
+This is given by the vendor, and the Marshall Minor III's case has a charge of 25 hours.
+A charging case with more battery hours enables you to recharge your earbuds on the go many times before having to recharge the case itself.

 JBL Tour Pro 2's charging case has a battery life of 30 hours,